-- The priority traits. - Which breeds have these traits and which do not? - The main production and marketing problems.
+- The priority traits - Which breeds have these traits and which do not? - The main production and marketing problems.

-Each farmer may have different breeding objectives for the same species, so a one size fits all approach should be avoided.
-Amongst a group of farmers that own goats, some may place more emphasis on milk production because they see that as a key income source, and others may focus on the speed with which they can reach maturity and target weights for sale and/or slaughter.
+Each farmer may have different breeding objectives for the same species, so a one-size-fits-all approach should be avoided.
+Amongst a group of farmers that own goats, some may place more emphasis on milk production because they see that as a key income source; others may focus on the speed in reaching maturity and target weights for sale and/or slaughter.